woakes070048/harvester/README.md

-# harvester
+# The Harvester, a marketing tool for direct communication

-A brilliant way to collect people's emails, to market your product or service
+A brilliant way to collect people's emails, to market your product or service.